England Football Online

 reserves: not known

 team changes: For the first time in England's history, the opposition players were compiled entirely from English clubs, but only after Wales had to make three changes from the side originally named.
-Horace Blew (Wrexham AFC) and Maurice Parry (Liverpool FC, England) withdrew because of injury, and Bobby Atherton (Middlesbrough FC, England) because of tonsillitis, their replacements were both the Jones' and Latham.
+Injuries forced the withdrawals of Horace Blew (Wrexham AFC) and the original-chosen captain, Maurice Parry (Liverpool FC, England) (leg strain), and Bobby Atherton (Middlesbrough FC, England) because of tonsillitis, their replacements were both the Jones' and Latham.

 2-3-5 Roose -